Mazagón

-Mazagón is a town which belongs to Moguer and Palos de la Frontera, in the province of Huelva, Andalusia, Spain.
+Mazagón is a town which belongs to Palos de la Frontera and Moguer, in the province of Huelva, Andalusia, Spain.
 A coastal town, Magazón borders the Atlantic Ocean, and is located 22 km from the province capital, Huelva.
 As of 2020, the town had 4152 inhabitants – 3197 in the municipality of Moguer, and 955 in the municipality of Palos de la Frontera.